 There is such a thing as overtourism and it affects everything within popular tourist destinations –from the environment and its wildlife, to the locals and their neighborhoods.
 And it even affects the travel experience for those who are actually doing the traveling.

 Overtourism is an issue that's been going on for the last decade, and it's largely a result of travelers rushing to one place at the same time.
 Over the years, this trend has worn down some of the world's most beautiful, remote and vital places.

 These places are negatively affected in different ways.

 Local communities are exploited

 ...and the list goes on.

-Though it is an amazing thing that more people are able to learn about the world through travel, it is very important that among travelers there exists an understanding that all destinations need to be respected and cared for by everyone, but especially by tourists who are only passing through.
+Though it is an amazing thing that more people are able to learn about the world through travel, it is very important that among travelers we share an understanding that all destinations need to be respected and cared for by everyone.

 🌍 What You Can Do